ovh/docs/pages/cloud/private-cloud/clone_a_vm/guide.en-gb.md

 ---
-title: Clone a VM
+title: Cloning a VM
 slug: clone-a-vm
-excerpt: Learn how to clone an existing VM via vSphere
+excerpt: Learn how to clone an existing virtual machine in vSphere
 section: Maintenance and monitoring
 order: 07
 ---